steina1989/clockwidget/README.md

 ## Modifying the hotkey
-The hotket is relatively simple to modify to your liking, check out the self.key_combinations list in ClockListener (main.py) and the pynput documentation.
+The hotkey is relatively simple to modify to your liking, check out the self.key_combinations list in ClockListener (main.py) and the pynput documentation.

 ## Installing (WIP)
 ### OS with systemd (Debian, Arch, etc.)